Skip to main content

 Images

-Attributes related to image uploads have a loading optimization setting.
-Optimization is enabled by default, so if you want to upload the original image without quality loss, go to the attribute settings and disable this setting.
+Attributes related to image uploads have a setting for optimizing image loading.
+Optimization is enabled by default, so if you want to upload the original image without loss of quality, go to the attribute settings and disable this option.

 Preview